Pierre ‘Pete’ du Pont IV dies; ran for president in 1988

 Du Pont is survived by his wife of over 60 years, the former Elise R. Wood; a daughter and three sons; and 10 grandchildren.

-Due to the coronavirus pandemic, a memorial service will be held at a later date, Perkins said.
+Due to the coronavirus pandemic, a memorial service will be held at a later date, according to Bob Perkins, his former chief of staff.

 By The Associated Press